rpavlov/security-plus-notes/fundamentals/fundamentals.md

 ### Policy

 Falls under administrative security (recall the other two are technical and physical).
+These are the business functions that secure your data.